litlfred/ITI.VHL/input/pagecontent/volume-1.md

 <figure>
-  {%include usecase-exchange-key-material-processflow.svg%}
+  {%include usecase-exchange-key-material-interaction.svg%}
-  <p id="fX.X.X.X-1" class="figureTitle">Figure X.X.X.X-1: Use Case Issue and Utilize VHL Process Flow</p>
+  <p id="fX.X.X.X-2" class="figureTitle">Figure X.X.X.X-2: Use Case Issue and Utilize VHL for a (set of) Health Document(s) Process Flow</p>
 </figure>

 The process of a VHL Holder requesting a VHL to a set of health documents from a VHL Sharer and subsequently sharing them to a VHL Receiver is illusrated in Figure X.X.X.X-2.

+The interaction between a VHL Holder requesting a VHL to a single health document from a VHL Sharer and subsequently sharing them to a VHL Receiver is illusrated in Figure X.X.X.X-2.

 <figure>
-  {%include usecase-generate-use-vhl-processflow.svg%}
+  {%include usecase-generate-use-vhl-interaction.svg%}
-  <p id="fX.X.X.X-2" class="figureTitle">Figure X.X.X.X-2: Use Case Issue and Utilize VHL for a Set of Health Documents Process Flow</p>
+  <p id="fX.X.X.X-2" class="figureTitle">Figure X.X.X.X-2: Use Case Issue and Utilize VHL for a (set of) Health Document(s) Process Flow</p>
 </figure>

-The process of a VHL Holder requesting a VHL to a single health document from a VHL Sharer and subsequently sharing them to a VHL Receiver is illusrated in Figure X.X.X.X-3.

 <figure>